 But remember, just as it’s normal to have toddlers who can sleep 12 hours at night and take a 3 hour nap, there are also toddlers who sleep 11-12 hours at night and take a 1-2 hour nap.
 Again, there is a wide range of “normal” and the only reason for concern would be if your toddler sleeps so much that she doesn’t have time for gross motor activity or spending awake time with you where she can learn to communicate and other life skills.

 However, if you find that your toddler is taking extremely lengthy naps each day, and isn’t sleeping well at night, you may need to wake him from those naps.
 You may also want to consider waking your child at the same time each morning, even if he’s had a sleepless night the night before.
 If you have a toddler schedule that is being thrown off with a long night-waking, or insomnia, in the middle of the night, the worst thing you can do is let her sleep in the next morning.

 A Reminder: Follow Your Instincts, and Seek Medical Care if Necessary

 We can’t end the article without saying this.
 There are cases where too much sleep can signal an underlying medical problem.
-So parents, follow your instincts.
+So, follow your instincts.
 If you know your baby or toddler is sleeping too much, and you think a medical condition might be to blame, don’t hesitate to see a healthcare provider.